House Exterior Painting – Frequently Asked Questions

 When should house exterior painting be done?

 We’re often asked whether you can paint outdoors in autumn.
 Usually in early autumn the temperature is quite reasonable and rainfall isn’t too heavy.
-The extreme weather conditions of late autumn and winter should be avoided, as they can affect the paint’s drying and durability.
+The extreme weather conditions of late autumn and winter should be avoided, as they can affect paint drying and durability.

 At what temperature can you paint outdoors?

 The recommended temperature for exterior painting is usually above 5 degrees and below 30 degrees.
-This temperature range ensures that the paint adheres well and dries evenly.
-Painting below 5 degrees is not recommended, as the paint won’t dry properly and can remain sticky or crack.
-Above 30 degrees, the paint can dry too quickly, which can cause an uneven surface.
+This temperature range ensures that paint adheres well and dries evenly.
+Painting below 5 degrees is not recommended, as paint doesn’t dry properly and can remain sticky or crack.
+Above 30 degrees, paint can dry too quickly, which can cause an uneven surface.
 Hot direct sunlight can also dry the paint before it has time to spread evenly.

-It’s best to avoid painting in direct sunlight and paint preferably early in the morning or evening when the temperature is slightly lower and the weather is milder.
+Avoid painting in direct sunlight and preferably paint early in the morning or evening when the temperature is slightly lower and the weather is milder.

 Can you paint outdoors if there’s frost at night?

 It’s not recommended to paint outdoors if there’s frost at night, even if the daytime temperature is warm enough.
-Paint needs time to dry and harden, and in freezing temperatures the paint’s drying slows down or stops completely.
-If the paint doesn’t have time to dry properly before frost, it can remain sticky, crack, and come off later.
+Paint needs time to dry and harden, and in freezing conditions paint drying slows down or stops completely.
+If paint doesn’t have time to dry properly before frost, it can remain sticky, crack, and come off later.
 If there’s frost at night, you should wait until the nights warm up.

 What happens if you paint in weather that’s too cold?

-If you paint in weather that’s too cold, i.e., below 5 degrees, the paint won’t dry properly and can remain sticky.
-This is because in cold weather the paint’s solvent doesn’t evaporate quickly enough, which prevents it from hardening.
-The paint can also crack or come off because it hasn’t had time to adhere properly to the surface.
+If you paint in temperatures that are too cold, below 5 degrees, the paint won’t dry optimally.
+This is because in cold conditions the paint solvent doesn’t evaporate quickly enough, which prevents it from hardening.
+In this case, the paint can also crack or peel, because it hasn’t had time to adhere properly to the surface.

-Cold air also generally makes the paint harder to spread.
-In cold weather, paint can become thicker and more difficult to handle.
-When you ensure that the weather is warm enough for painting, the paint is easier to handle and additionally it has time to dry properly and thus also provides more durable protection for the building.
+Cold air also generally makes paint application more difficult.
+In cold weather, paint can become thicker and harder to work with.
+When you ensure the weather is warm enough for painting, paint handling is easier and additionally it has time to dry properly and thus also provides more durable protection for the building.

 What happens if you paint in weather that’s too humid?

-A good rule of thumb for suitable painting weather is that the humidity percentage should be below 80%.
-As we state in a previous article:
+A good rule of thumb for suitable painting weather is that the humidity should be below 80 percent.
+As we stated in a previous article:

-“If the air humidity is too high or the temperature too low, the paint film’s drying slows down and the film doesn’t form properly.
+“If air humidity is too high or temperature too low, the paint film’s drying slows down and the film doesn’t form properly.
 This makes the paint film weak and it may crack.
-It’s worth being careful with weather conditions.”
+You should be careful with weather conditions.”

-If you paint in weather that’s too humid, the paint can dry slowly, remain soft, or run.
-This can lead to an uneven surface and the paint surface coming off.
+If you paint in weather that’s too humid, paint can dry slowly, remain soft, or run.
+This can lead to an uneven surface and paint surface detachment.

-Sometimes people ask why paint blisters.
-Paint blistering is usually caused by moisture in the base surface, poor preparation work, or incorrect painting conditions.
+Why does paint blister?
+Paint blistering is usually caused by moisture in the substrate, poor surface preparation, or incorrect painting conditions.

 Can you paint a house a different color?

-You can paint a house a different color if the plan allows it.
-In some municipalities or cities there may be restrictions on the house’s color, so when planning a color change it’s good to verify this with the local building control.
+You can paint your house a different color if the zoning plan allows it.
+In some municipalities or cities there may be restrictions on house color, so when planning a color change it’s good to confirm this with the local building inspection office.

-If the permit matters are in order, the house can be painted a completely different color.
+If permit matters are in order, you can paint the house a completely different color.
 However, this requires good preparation.
-Choosing a new color can give the house a fresh look and make it even more beautiful, but at the same time it’s important to ensure that the painting is done correctly so that the final result is as desired.
+Choosing a new color can give the house a fresh appearance and make it even more beautiful, but at the same time it’s important to ensure the painting is done correctly so the final result is as desired.
 If you change the color radically, such as from light to dark or vice versa, it may require more coats of paint.
 A dark color can easily show through previous colors, so it may be necessary to use a primer that prevents the old color from showing through.

 How long does it take to paint a detached house exterior?